ICSR 2026 Program

 Please ensure shells are thoroughly dry-cured and free of organic material.

-Wednesday, October 7 — All trips depart 1:30–2pm.
+Wednesday, October 7 — Guided, site-based learning led by regional scientists and practitioners.
+All sessions depart 1:30–2pm.
 Shuttle provided.
 Sign up during registration by September 18.

 2–4:30pm • Capacity: 50 • Fee: $25